marinang/SimProd/README.md

 * the EvtType of the process you want to generate ([DecFiles webpage](http://lhcb-release-area.web.cern.ch/LHCb-release-area/DOC/decfiles/releases/dev/table_evttype.php))

-* Year of data taking to simulate (Run I: 2012, Run II: 2015, 2016)
+* Year of data taking to simulate (Run I: 2011, 2012, Run II: 2015, 2016, 2017)

 * Number of events you want to produce.

 Before launching make sure to set the environnement variable _$SIMOUTPUT_ to the path of where you want to save the outputs of the jobs.
 This can be done using the setup script by doing "source setup.sh" or adding this variable to your _.bashrc_.

-The script to launch jobs is **LaunchProduction.py**, usage: LaunchProduction.py EvtType Year #Events
+The script to launch jobs is **LaunchProduction.py**, usage: python LaunchProduction.py EvtType Year #Events

 optional arguments: